Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Movement and friction combined with moisture cause felting.

-Apply light pressure, let the water do its work, and handle the wool calmly.
+Press gently, let the water do its work, and handle wool calmly.

 Wet wool is heavy and stretches easily.